UMars

 - U

-If Jupiter rules Daimon and Mars aspects it from the superior side under the current whole-sign proxy, the chart receives a narrow mixed distinguished-but-reversal-prone note.
+If Jupiter rules Daimon and Mars aspects it from the superior side in this whole-sign reading, the chart receives a mixed distinguished-but-reversal-prone indication.

 Valens Mars afflicting Accomplishment by conjunction or opposition